Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 If you’ve been entrenched in dieting or disordered eating behaviours for a long time, it might seem impossible to imagine what normal eating looks for you.
 But it is possible.
 And if you have any stress or hang ups about food that is negatively impacting your life, you deserve to learn how to eat normally.
 To feel nourished and satisfied when you eat- not deprived or anxious or fearful.

 Though not always an easy feat, there are many ways to end destructive dieting behaviours and to learn to eat normally again.
 I’m biased towards the research-based model called Intuitive Eating, from world-renowned dietitians and authors, Evelyn Tribole and Elyse Resch.
 This is the non-diet frame-work I often use with my therapy clients along with other therapeutic modalities, as it is what helped me recover, and many, many others make peace with food and their bodies.
-If you have no idea what Intuitive Eating is, read my ten part series that dives into each principle of Intuitive Eating in more detail, starting here.
-These principles actually teach you all the ways to eat normally again and leave the dieting and guilt about food behind. **Please note that Intuitive Eating can be a part of eating disorder recovery, but may not be suitable at all times, depending on the severity of the disorder.
+These principles actually teach you all the ways to eat normally again and leave the dieting and guilt about food behind.
+Learn more about it here. **Please note that Intuitive Eating can be a part of eating disorder recovery, but may not be suitable at all times, depending on the severity of the disorder.

 Until then, I hope this gave you more food for thought (pun totally intended) about what normal eating and non-dieting behaviour can look like.